Ayashiina/Mobile-Integration/README.md

 # BookSphere

 **BookSphere** is a Kotlin-based Android application designed to offer both offline and online book exploration, allowing users to search, save, and browse books seamlessly.
-The name *BookSphere* reflects the app's unique ability to store all search terms locally, enabling users to explore their library even when offline — as if they could search for books "in space."
+"BookSphere" reflects the app's ability to let users explore books in a limitless way, just like searching through a sphere or globe.
+The app allows you to find and store books locally, enabling offline access and giving you the freedom to explore books whenever and wherever you like.

 ---